catvusa/radio-manager/README.md

 ### Documentation

-*User documentation* is available [here](https://github.com/catvusa/radio-manager/blob/main/radio-manager/user-guide.pdf).
+*User documentation* is available [here](https://github.com/catvusa/radio-manager/blob/dev/radio-manager/user-guide.pdf).
 It is also accessible in the WordPress administration after you finish the installation of this plugin.

 *Technical documentation* is available here.
 The code is full of all the necessary comments (PHPDoc and JSDoc used).

-### How to use it in the WordPress?
+### How to use it in WordPress?

 1. Download this repository.
 2. In your CLI, go to the *radio-manager* folder.
 3. Type `composer i` to install the *vendor* folder with all the Composer packages.
 4. Make a ZIP archive of the *radio-manager* folder.
-5. Now, you can install the plugin in the WordPress (more information in the user documentation above).
+5. Now, you can install the plugin in WordPress (more information in the user documentation above).

-### How to use it on the local computer?
+### How to use it on a local computer?

 1. Download this repository.
 2. In your CLI, go to the *radio-manager/public* folder.